infotexture/talks/PITCHME.md

 ### Mobile Authoring & Lightweight Content

-* The rise of mobile devices sparked renewed interest in lightweight content formats and ease of use as authors began looking for ways to take their writing _(and their tools)_ with them on the go.
+* Mobile devices drive interest in lightweight content
+* Authors want to take their writing _(and tools)_ on the go.

-* Authors can capture notes with a smartphone on the go, flush out the draft back at their desk, and proofread the final result on a tablet later without copying-and-pasting or converting to other file formats along the way.
+  - Capture notes with a smartphone on the go
+  - Flush out the draft back at the desk
+  - Proofread the final result on a tablet later

-Since writing in Markdown encourages authors to focus on structure rather than presentation, it’s a good match for structured authoring scenarios in which  minimal markup is sufficient.
+* Since writing in Markdown encourages focus on structure rather than presentation, it’s a good match for authoring scenarios where  minimal markup suffices.

 ___